lfrank01/CircuitPython/FancyLED/README.md

   To change file names safely, one can use PyCharm's "refactor" function that checks for anywhere that the code or file you are changing may be referred to and changes that too.

-# On Using Black As A Code Reformatter
+# On Using Black As A Code Formatter

-The tool "black" is a code reformatter that can work with any python (.py) file.
-Black reformats code into a standard format, making organization simple and consistent.
+The tool "black" is a code formatter that can work with any python (.py) file.
+Black re-formats code into a standard format, making organization simple and consistent.

 To use back, open a terminal window in the same directory as the file and for example: black fancyLED.py